ubreu/docker-registry-ui/README.md

 ### Install dependencies

 Run "npm install" inside this project folder to install all dependencies.
-Make sure you use the latest version of the CLI (upgrade guide below)
+Make sure you use the latest version of the CLI ([upgrade guide](https://github.com/angular/angular-cli#updating-angular-cli))

 ### Development server